MKelm/dtdw/README.md

 ## Changelog

+### v0.0.3 alpha
+- tae: added logic to combine items
+- tae: added logic to handle locked/closes status for transitions
+- tae: added logic to unlock transitions by using an item
+- tae: added logic to open/close transitions
+- tae: added some phrases, e.g. to use in inventory
+- tae: some minor improvements, e.g. simplified loader logic
+- dtdw: some minor changes to use/test the new features

 ### v0.0.2 alpha
 - tae: added basic logic: for npcs, for npc dialogs
 - tae: moved some main logic to seperate action / description module